NFL power rankings: Where 49ers stand after win vs. Patriots

 Record: 2-2

 Nothing screams “everything is fine” like barely squeaking out a win over the Giants.
-They seem to be making the switch to Rico Dowdle as RB1, which is the correct move to attempt to rivive any sembalce of a running game but there still are issues.
+They seem to be making the switch to Rico Dowdle as RB1, which is the correct move to attempt to revive any semblance of a running game but there still are issues.

 8. Philadelphia Eagles (Last week: 3)